opengeos/lidar/README.rst

   pip install lidar

-If you encounter any complinig errors, try the following commands.
+If you encounter any compiling errors, try the following commands.

 .. code:: python